Avignon Provence-alpes-cote Dazur, France Travel Guide

 Well-preserved 14th-century city walls, a physical boundary to the historic core.

-The iconic "Pont d'Avignon," dating from the 12th century, an emblem of the city.
+The iconic "Pont d'Avignon," dating from the 12th century, a representation of the city.

 After the papacy returned to Rome, Avignon stayed under papal control as a Comtat Venaissin territory until the French Revolution in 1791.
 This continued independence from the French crown contributed to its distinct cultural development.
 The city's Jewish community, to illustrate, thrived under papal protection, developing an unique dialect and cultural traditions within the boundaries of walled quarter, or "carrière."
 Many historic buildings throughout the city, from churches to your personal mansions, reflect the wealth and artistic patronage that flowed through Avignon during these centuries.